 Jacoby Brissett is back in familiar territory — and that’s not a good thing for the fifth-year quarterback.

 A year after performing admirably for the Colts following Andrew Luck’s sudden retirement, Brissett is now a backup quarterback.
-His replacement, Chargers legend Phillip Rivers, joined the Colts in March.
+His replacement, Chargers legend Philip Rivers, joined the Colts in March.

 Barring an injury to the durable Rivers, it doesn’t seem likely Brissett will play too much for the Indianapolis Colts in 2020.